 Another question that will routinely arise is whether a particular finding is well-enough understood and established to return.
 This is an area of controversy.
-Some recommendations on the return of IFs and IRRs require that findings have "established risk."86 However, the Personal Genome Project, although treating some findings as not ready for return, is nonetheless exploring the option of return with information sheets that indicate the level of scientific confirmation, rather than treating the degree to which a finding is established as a binary yes/ no matter.111 Although the purpose of having a central authority clarify the roster of returnable findings in Step 1 is partly to identify those findings sufficiently established to warrant return, there will inevitably be some findings discovered that are not on that roster and for which there is not a well-established literature, that nonetheless raise serious concern (e.g., a deletion whose size and location raise high suspicion of strong clinical importance).
-These must be addressed on a case-bycase basis.
+Some recommendations on return of IFs and IRRs require that findings have "established risk."
+However, the Personal Genome Project, while treating some findings as not ready for return, is nonetheless exploring the option of return with information sheets that indicate the level of scientific confirmation, rather than treating the degree to which a finding is established as a binary yes/no matter.
+While the purpose of having a central authority clarify the roster of returnable findings in Step 1 above is partly to identify those findings sufficiently established to warrant return, there will inevitably be some findings discovered that are not on that roster and for which there is not a well established literature, that nonetheless raise serious concern (e.g., a deletion whose size and location raise high suspicion of strong clinical importance).
+These must be addressed on a case-by-case basis.

-Finally, deciding whether to return a particular finding in light of the general criteria for return will again require addressing the question of whether the finding was produced in a CLIAcertified lab.
+Finally, deciding whether to return a particular finding in light of the general criteria for return will again require addressing the question of whether the finding was produced in a CLIA-certified lab.
 If not, reconfirmation in a CLIA-certified lab is warranted, as noted above.

-In determining who should perform the function of analyzing a particular finding in light of the general criteria and recommended roster of returnable IFs and IRRs, we again turn to the committees that biobanks and biobank networks are developing-ICOBs, Return of Results Committees, and Incidental Findings Committees.
+In determining who should perform the function of analyzing a particular finding in light of the general criteria and recommended roster of returnable IFs and IRRs, we again turn to the committees that biobanks and biobank networks are developing - ICOBs, Return of Results Committees, and Incidental Findings Committees.
 Concentrating this function in a committee that can learn from experience and build expertise over time makes sense.
-Including in that committee not only expertise on the scientific data in question (genetic and
+Including in that committee not only expertise on the scientific data in question (genetic and non-genetic), but also clinical expertise such as genetic counselors, ethics expertise, and representation from the biobank contributor population allows robust analysis of the values questions involved.

 In proposing that this function be discharged at the level of the biobank or biobank network, we are suggesting that this will generally be preferable to leaving this function to collection sites or multiple secondary researcher sites.
-By locating at the biobank level the Step 1 responsibility of developing general criteria for return as well as the Step 2 responsibility for evaluating a particular finding, one can maximize uniformity of decisionmaking about IFs and IRRs across the whole three-stage process of biobank research.
+By locating at the biobank level the Step 1 responsibility of developing general criteria for return as well as the Step 2 responsibility for evaluating a particular finding, you maximize uniformity of decision-making about IFs and

+IRRs across the whole 3-stage process of biobank research.
 Biobanks are further in a position to use their bargaining power and contractual documents with collection sites and secondary researchers to require that IFs and IRRs for biobank contributors go through the biobank committee or processes using biobank-accepted criteria.
 Biobanks may also be best positioned to fund this function and sustain it over the prolonged period of use of the data and samples.
 Finally, biobanks are probably best positioned to document how they are handling IFs and IRRs, feed that into a database, conduct research to improve this process over time, and engage with the biobank contributor population to address and improve handling of IFs and IRRs in a way that is transparent, accountable, and comports with contributor population values regarding return.